-Unmatched is [REDACTED] and was restored from Star Wars: Epic Duels, designed by Craig Van Ness and Rob Daviau and published by Milton Bradley.
+Unmatched is the product of dark forces from another realm and was restored from Star Wars: Epic Duels, designed by Craig Van Ness and Rob Daviau and published by Milton Bradley.
 Zone rules inspired by the Pathfinding System from Tannhäuser, designed by William Grosselin and Didier Poli and published by Fantasy Flight Games.

-Game Restoration: Brian Neff, Noah Cohen, Rob Daviau, Justin D. Jacobson, and Tim Wiesch Graphic Design: Jason Taylor, Lindsay Daviau, Ian Reed, and Jason D. Kingsley Cover and Card Illustration: Sanford Greene Board Illustration: Ian O'Toole Project Management: Suzanne Sheldon Licensing: Mondo
+Game Restoration: Brian Neff, Noah Cohen, Rob Daviau, Justin D. Jacobson, and Tim Wiesch Graphic Design: Jason Taylor, Lindsay Daviau, Ian Reed, and Jason D. Kingsley